JustynaPanekk/JustynaPanekk/README.md

-👋 Hi, I’m @JustynaPanekk, a Junior Quality Assurance professional with a passion for ensuring software reliability and user satisfaction.
+👋 Hi, I’m @JustynaPanekk, a Junior Quality Assurance with a passion for ensuring software reliability and user satisfaction.

 👀 I’m interested in exploring innovative testing methodologies and tools to enhance the quality of software applications.